An idiom may be defined as a group of words whose meaning cannot be understood from a literal interpretation of the group of words.

 Consider this question: "What is the circumference of the earth in kilometers?"
 (Answer: 40,075 km.)

-Idiomatic English: Answering the question is a tough nut to crack.
+Idiomatic English: Answering the question is over my head.

 English is an idiomatic language.